-Now, scientists once believed that no other animal shows any indication of culture whatsoever, but we now know that that’s not true.
-Obviously, no other species has the elaborate beliefs and rituals and customs that human cultures have, but certain other animals can pass along behavior patterns to other group members that then persist over time.
+Scientists once believed that no other animal shows any indication of culture whatsoever, but we now know that that’s not true.
+No other species has the elaborate beliefs, rituals, and customs that human cultures have, but certain other animals can pass along behavior patterns to other group members that persist over time.

 The adults seemed more reluctant to adopt this new fad, though.
 Sound familiar?

-Not all of the monkeys in the current group wash their potatoes, but that’s not any different than the fact that not all people within the same culture throw rice at weddings or celebrate Christmas or dip their French fries in ketchup.
+Not all of the monkeys in the current group wash their potatoes, but that’s not any different than the fact that not all people within the same culture throw rice at weddings, celebrate Christmas, or dip their French fries in ketchup.

-Culture is important in understanding certain puzzling behaviors because people often do odd things because that’s what their culture says that they should do.
+Culture is important in understanding certain puzzling behaviors because people often do odd things.
+After all, that’s what their culture says they should do.
 Something that seems bizarre when viewed through the eyes of one culture or subculture may make perfect sense when we look at it through the eyes of another.

 Understanding cultural beliefs and attitudes will help us to better navigate the mysteries of human behavior.